 Interventions to reduce adult and adolescent mortality have been largely organized around specific diseases such as HIV, TB or malaria (7).
-Less attention has been given to other common acute conditions that typically present to basic primary care facilities such as pneumonia, diarrheal disease, or emerging chronic non-communicable diseases, though this is slowly shifting (8).
-These conditions, which are treated on the front lines of health systems, continue to be major contributors to to mortality and years lost to disability in LMICs (9).
-More importantly, limited definitions of ‘primary care’ that focus only on certain demographic groups and vulnerable populations, neglect the burden of general medical illness in the adult and adolescent populations in LMICs, and also fail to recognize the important and wider systems benefits that could be gained from investing in the quality of general primary care services, in addition to disease and population-specific programs.
+Less attention has been given to other common acute conditions that typically present to basic primary care facilities such as pneumonia, diarrheal disease, or emerging chronic non-communicable diseases, though this trend is slowly shifting (8).
+These conditions continue to be major contributors to mortality and years lost to disability in LMICs (9).
+In addition, limited definitions of ‘primary care’ that focus on certain demographic groups and vulnerable populations, neglect the burden of general medical illness in the adult and adolescent populations in LMICs, and fail to recognize the important and wider systems benefits that could be gained from investing in the quality of general primary care services, as a foundation to complement and support disease and population-specific programs.